TASEmulators/BizHawk/README.md

 WonderSwan / Color | Cygne ||
 ZX Spectrum | ZXHawk ||

 Amstrad CPC, Magnavox Odyssey², and PSP emulation are works-in-progress and there is **no ETA**.
 Cores for other systems are only conceptual.
-If you want to help speed up development, ask on IRC (see *Support* below).
+If you want to help speed up development, ask on IRC (see below).

 [to top](https://github.com/TASVideos/BizHawk/blob/master/README.md#bizhawk)